 Block Island is a beautiful place for a wedding, and can also be a little tricky.
-Hosting a Block Island Wedding can come with it’s fair share of quirks, but it’s worth it when you’re basking on the beach watching the stars after your wedding reception.
+Hosting a wedding on island can come with its fair share of quirks, but it’s worth it when you’re basking on the beach watching the stars after your wedding reception.
 As a Block Island wedding photographer, we have a bit of an inside view of the best wedding vendors.

 Planning for a Block Island Wedding

 Step one when planning out any wedding is truly identifying your values and what’s most important to you on your wedding day.
 Want to run down the aisle to dirty dancing?
 Go for it.
 Keep in mind that on the mainland most wedding venues have indoor and outdoor event space for both wedding ceremonies and reception.
 On island, there’s truly only one wedding venue that offers an indoor dining room and ceremony location — the Spring House Hotel.

 Being on Block Island RI gives you plenty of flexibility to do whatever you want on your wedding day, and enjoy the beauty of the island.
 Whether you want to go small and rent a private AirBnb for the weekend or go big and rent out the whole Block Island Beach House, there’s plenty of options and things to do to make your wedding feel yours.

 The beauty of having an island wedding is that you’re never just here for the day — you can come for the night or the weekend or the week.
 The longer you stay, the longer you get to celebrate your wedding and the beginning of your marriage.
 This is in large part why I adore island weddings — there’s ample time to really connect with friends and family throughout your weekend (or week) long stay.
 Loaded with New England charm, spend a weekend (or a week) connecting with family on island.

 Activities to Incorporate into Your Weekend/Week